nitasn/terminal-ansi-image/README.md

 Print images inside your terminal, using ANSI escape codes.

-You can pass a *URL* to an image:
+You can pass a *URL*:
 ![image](assets/screenshot-minecraft-tool.png)

 ...
-Or a *local path* to an image:
+Or a *local path*:
 ![image](assets/screenshot-chrome-logo.png)

+If omitted, the argument `--width` defaults to the size of your terminal.